Dark-Gran/KarmaAppetite/README.md

 # KarmaAppetite

 This is a mod for the Rain World game, enhancing all playable characters.
-InstallatioN: Uses [Partiality](https://github.com/PartialityModding/PartialityLauncher) for compatibility (however untested).
+Installation: Uses [Partiality](https://github.com/PartialityModding/PartialityLauncher) for compatibility (however untested).

 [RELEASE DOWNLOAD](https://github.com/Dark-Gran/KarmaAppetite/releases/tag/1.0)